 Lead Generation (Lead Capture) Page – Squeeze pages are by no means simple, even though they don’t have “much” to them when compared to Infomercial type pages.
 ADT is a good example of a lead gen page, with the exception of the links at the top of the page.
 A true lead generation page wouldn’t have any links at all, and nothing to do but enter the information.

 Product Detail Page – Product detail pages (such as this page at ThinkGeek) have a ton of information about a product.
 There’s only one problem: distractions.
-It’s easy to get lost and spend two hours surfing without actually buying something.

 You’re looking at Thumb Drives, come across the DC Comic Thumb Drives, see the Green Lantern Power Ring Kit and the next thing you know you’ve scanned their entire collection of T-shirt phrases.
 KISS is not in practice for ThinkGeeks landing pages, but you’re sure to come back… usually with money.